shesha-io/shesha-framework/README.md

 In fact, in our experience, you will likely need **>80% less code** for most typical business applications.

+👾 Embark on an adventure and explore the boundless possibilities of Shesha at our [tutorial site](https://tutorial.shesha.dev/)!
+It's not just a playground; it's a vibrant universe where you can interact with the framework and witness its magic unfold.

 More info from the [Shesha website](https://shesha.io/).

 # Features